 Early Life of Akka Mahadevi

-Myths of Akka Mahadevi
+Myths about Akka Mahadevi

 Works of Akka Mahadevi

-and filled with realistic similes, her vachanas go in the ethics of the reader with their depth of meaning and lyrical beauty.
+Akka Mahadevis experiences, both spiritual and household, come out in the type of simple stanzas (vachanas) in Kannada.
+Set in conversational language and filled with realistic similes, her vachanas go in the ethics of the reader with their depth of meaning and lyrical beauty.
 They number over 300 and feature in Yoganga Trividhi, treated as a text book by advanced sadhakas.
 Her works, like many other Bhakti movement poets, can be sketched through the use of her ankita, or the signature name by which she addressed the figure of her devotion.
-She uses the name Chennamallikarjuna to demote to Lord Shiva.
+She uses the name Chennamallikarjuna to devote to Lord Shiva.
 About 350 lyrical poems or vachanas are ascribed to Akka Mahadevi.
 Her works regularly use the metaphor of a prohibited love to explain her devotion to Lord Shiva.

 The lyrics of her works have been described as symbolizing an "essential illegitimacy" that re-examines the position of women.
 At times she used strong sexual descriptions to symbolize the unification between the devotee and the object of devotion.
 In some vachanas she explains herself as both, feminine and masculine.
 Her works, like the works of various other female Bhakti poets, also touch the themes of estrangement: both, from the material world, and from social hopes and mores regarding women.
 She describes her love for Lord Shiva as traitorous, viewing her husband (King Koushika) and his parents as obstacles to her union with her Lord Shiva.